Dampening parameter distributional shifts under robust control and gain scheduling: Problem formulation

-where $Q \succeq 0$ and $R \succ 0$ are positive semi-definite and positive definite weighting matrices, respectively, and the expectation $\E$ is taken over all values of $x_0$, $w_k$, and $v_k$, the persistence of excitation signal \citep{de2019formulas} in the input parametrization $u_k=K x_k + v_k$, which is white, of zero mean, and covariance $V \succ 0$ and is independent from $x_0$ and $w_k$.
-This excitation signal will have practical and numerical benefits, as will be discussed later.
+where $Q \succeq 0$ and $R \succ 0$ are positive semi-definite and positive definite weighting matrices, respectively, and the expectation $\E$ is taken over all values of $w_k$ and $u_k$ (a stochastic policy will be used to ensure the persistence of excitation condition \cite{de2019formulas} for continual learning).

-\begin{remark} We target in this paper two possible scenarios: \begin{enumerate} \item The dynamics $f$ is unknown, but state-input data are available; that is, a data-driven control design is to be implemented. \item The dynamics $f$ is known and differentiable, and we seek to implement a gain-scheduling control. \end{enumerate} \end{remark}
+\begin{remark} We target two possible scenarios: \begin{enumerate} \item The dynamics $f$ is unknown, but state-input data are available and a data-driven control design is to be implemented. \item $f$ is known and differentiable in its first two arguments, and we seek to implement a gain-scheduling controller. \end{enumerate} \end{remark}

 The following assumption is a modeling assumption that can cover both cases.